PuppetmasterDK/stonebite/README.md

 # StoneBite
 This simple service wraps the BlueSound players with a small web API.

-It have some convenience methods to ensure that pressing play does not give a break in the sound even when playing from streaming services
+It have some convenience methods to ensure that pressing play does not give a break in the sound even when playing from streaming services.

+The endpoints are based on the API discussion here: https://helpdesk.bluesound.com/discussions/viewtopic.php?t=2293.

 ## Configuration
 The configuration file contains the players and their address